-Strategically, the design of the navigator system focused on three key areas:
+Strategically and conceptually, the theoretical and operational design of the Nurse Navigator System focused on three key areas:

-- 1. Learner/people interactivity: the potential for academic staff, students, and clinical mentors and link tutors using the system to communicate and interact with one another regardless of the context of nurse educational provision (clinical or academic); - 2.
-Learner interface: the devices and computer programs that enable processes of interactivity; - 3.
+- 1. Capacity for the driving of social interactivity: the potential for academic staff, students, and clinical mentors and link tutors using the system to communicate and interact with one another regardless of the context of nurse educational provision (clinical or academic); - 2.
+Learner interface: the devices and computer programmes that enable processes of interactivity; - 3.
 Learner content: the interaction that takes place between the student and the VLE content of relevance to clinical or academic learning.

 Embedding the opportunity for ongoing evaluation and the co-construction of new knowledge with students/academics and clinicians was a priority in the pilot implementation of this project.
+This was a mechanism by which insider knowledge could be captured and the ontological positional stance of the authors made transparent.